 Microbes in the teas have the ability to create pore spaces in the soil.
 More oxygen is able to penetrate into the soil and help plant roots can root into the soil more easily.
 Well structured soil also soaks up water like sponge to retain water for longer periods.

 Boost Your Plants’ Strength

 With the Tea providing available nutrients and the microbes enriching the soil, plants will grow healthy and strong, and become naturally unattractive to garden pests.

 With VermisTerra Earthworm Casting Tea, use of other chemical fertilizers and pesticides are eliminated.
 This keeps you, your children and pets safe as well as being helpful to the environment.

 Unlike the compost teas you brew at home, VermisTerra Earthworm Casting Tea does not have a limited shelf life of a few days.
 Since the necessary micro-organisms require oxygen to live, compost tea begins to lose it’s effectiveness right after aeration is cut off.
 As a result, harmful pathogens such as E. coli and Salmonella cause concern as they feed on the bacteria that die off in the compost tea.
 VermisTerra Earthworm Casting Tea breaks down to even smaller forms of bacteria and contains a higher concentration of nutrients than compost tea, so it can be stored for later use.

 Abundant and Consistent Nutrient Usage

 A high amount of nutrition are released through the workings of many micro-organisms within VermisTerra Earthworm Casting Tea in addition to the nutrition already present.
 The microbes break the available nutrients down to be easily picked up by plants.

 To use VermisTerra worm tea is easy.
-Just mix a couple of capfuls of Vermisterra‘s worm tea to a gallon of water and use weekly on your plants to feed the soil and strengthen the plants in your garden.
+Just mix 3-6 oz.
+(1/2 cup or so) of worm tea to a gallon of water and use weekly on your plants to feed the soil and strengthen the plants in your garden.